P4R54/Pattern_Finding/README.md

-# Pattern findin in matrices
+# Pattern finding in matrices
 Code will genrate a random matrice , but you can use mat.txt as input